convergence-ai/convergence-interview/README.md

 Your goal is to build a deep research agent that can help users answer questions using the [Pokémon API](https://pokeapi.co/).
 The agent should be able to gather deep information, reason through the problem, and return a useful and rich response.

-This task is designed to reflect the kind of work you'd be doing on our team: figuring out the shape of the problem, making technical decisions under ambiguity, and learning as you go.
-There’s no single correct answer—we’re interested in **how you approach the problem**, not just whether you “finish” it.

 ### 🧭 Expectations

 Your submission should include: